 The Persian and Islamic calendar systems are otherwise unrelated.
 The former is a solar calendar, so its year count differs substantially from that of the Islamic lunar calendar.
-For example, January 1, 2021 fell into year 1442 AH in the Lunar Hijri calendar, which corresponds to year 1399 in the Solar Hijri calendar.
+For example, January 1, 2023 fell in year 1444 AH in the Lunar Hijri calendar, which corresponds to year 1401 in the Solar Hijri calendar.

 Leap Year Rules

 The Islamic calendar year is not designed to match up with the length of a solar year, so it does not feature a correction mechanism like leap days in the Gregorian calendar to make up for the deviation.
 For each year that passes, Islamic dates fall on earlier dates in the Gregorian calendar.
 It takes 33 years until the Hijri year has cycled through a full Gregorian year and a given Islamic date again falls on the same Gregorian date.

 Since the Islamic calendar years are shorter than Gregorian years and the current year number is lower, the two calendar systems will one day show the same year number.
 However, this will take some time: the year numbers will coincide on May 1, 20874 CE/AH.